 Did you know that the Finisterre Way is the only Camino de Santiago route that does not finish in Santiago de Compostela?
-The sacred city is not the end, buy the beginning of a walk towards the sea.
+The sacred city is not the end, but the beginning of a walk towards the sea.
 Or, towards the place known as “the End of the World”.
+The Romans used to believe that Cape Finisterre was the Westernmost point in Europe.
+And because it was thought that the Earth was flat, Finisterre started to be known as “the End of the World”.

 Moreover, the area is also called the “Costa da Morte” (or “Coast of Death” in English) because of the strength of the sea.
 These powerful waves have sculpted a rocky landscape not so easy to forget.

 Also, many legends and traditions are linked to this enigmatic area of Galicia region.
 We strongly recommend to visit Muxía after reaching Finisterre, and enjoy not only the scenery, but also the delicious gastronomy of the region.